 When a galloping rhythm is firmly established, the exposition begins with horns and cellos, boldly stating the first theme in E minor.
 Its overall shape is related both to the trombones marching tune from the third subsection of the introduction, and the first theme of the corresponding movement from the sixth Symphony, but sounding more pompous than heroic, rising chordal triplets that become part of the theme as it progresses, tried to make the theme sound more heroic, as they did in both the first movement of the Fifth Symphony and the finale of the sixth, as well as the Wunderhorn song Revelge.
 The falling fourth, and clipped dotted rhythms are prominent thematic components.

-Devil’s trills galloping rhythms and extrapolation of the theme on quarter note triplets combined to produce a spectral quality that seems out of keeping with the first subjects Marshall berry as the first subject runs its course, its galloping theme turns into a whopping figure that hurries the music along.
+As the first subject runs its course, its galloping theme turns into a whopping figure that hurries the music along.
 Mahler shifts the weight of the themes, opening notes from the strong to the weak beat, throwing the theme off balance, and recalling a similar occurrence during the introduction.
 Here is the beginning of the exposition and the first theme.

-As the first theme quiets down quickly in the bass strings jump in at mid measure, with a forceful thrust to begin the second theme in B major.
+As the first theme quiets down quickly in the bass strings jump in at mid-measure, with a forceful thrust to begin the second theme in B major.
 It is virtually launched from this upward thrust into a clip-dotted rhythm, which provides its primary content.
 The sense of imbalance created during the close of the first theme, by shifting the center of gravity to the second beat continues with added emphasis by forcing the second theme to begin on an emphatic upbeat, thus weakening the succeeding downbeat.
-As a counterweight to the clip to the dotted rhythm, horns add falling chromatic figure that contains a galloping dactylic rhythm.
-A brief lyrical phrase tries to temper the surging power of the willful second theme, but it’s Marshall rhythm returns, accompanied by military signals in woodwinds.
+As a counterweight to the clip to the dotted rhythm, horns add a falling chromatic figure that contains a galloping dactylic rhythm.
+A brief lyrical phrase tries to temper the surging power of the willful second theme, but it’s martial rhythm returns, accompanied by military signals in woodwinds.

 Without preparation, the first theme suddenly returns in the home key on winds and bass strings with violins and then timpani, urging it forward on the galloping rhythm.